powercord-org/documentation/2-plugin-api/5-settings.md

 #### Strings
 All of the string types allow you to specify an `options` properties to the setting entry, turning it into a `select` or a `set` field.
 Otherwise, the user will be prompted with a classic text input.
+Each option is an object that with a `name` property and a `value` property, that both are self explanatory.

+If you want a radio field, you can set the `radio` property to `true` in the settings entry object.
+For radios, the options accept 2 additional properties: `color` and `description`.

 ##### `string`
 A basic string, just like all of the others.
 You can specify a minimum length and/or a maximum length by setting a